THE SACS CODE OF CONDUCT:

 2. Discarded line should be burnt or cut into short lengths before disposal to avoid entangling wildlife at waste bins.

-4. Respect the environment and minimise disruption to waterside wildlife.
+4. Respect the environment and minimize disruption to waterside wildlife.

 5. Light fires only in designated braai areas or in portable braais.
 NO open fires (on the ground) are allowed.
 Bring your own firewood.